Below you'll find helpful information, guidelines and templates for submitting synopses.

 Length: Synopses should typically be no more than 300 words in length.

 Historical Papers: Offers of reviews or historical papers will only be accepted if they draw strong and relevant conclusions about future directions.

 Include Results: If the proposal describes experimental work, mention what the results (or anticipated results) show and explain what the impact might be.

 No Sales Pitches: Products or service pitches will not be accepted, however contributions explaining the use of technology in products or services may be considered.

 Demonstrations: If you intend to use tools such as simulations, demonstrations or 3D graphics to help an audience understand your presentation then please say so.

-The best synopses will promise a paper containing
+The best synopses will contain evidence that supports the promised paper

 - A problem that the work aims to solve

 - Performance results (preferably numerical)

 - Economic arguments